Explore

 Sales teams

 Sales teams want to know what marketing activities are happening and when.
-Communicating this information on a marketing roadmap is an effective way to share key events (such as a webinar or tradeshow) as well as the availability of new tools — such as an updated competitor analysis or success story.
+Communicating this information on a marketing roadmap is an effective way to share key events (like a webinar or trade show) as well as the availability of new tools — think: an updated competitor analysis or success story.

 Components of a marketing roadmap

-Timeframe Roadmaps typically include dates to show when program and campaign activities will be completed.
-Choose the time scale (such as days, weeks, months, and quarters) depending on the level of detail you need to share.
+• Timeframe: Roadmaps typically include dates to show when program and campaign activities will be completed.
+Choose the time frame (such as days, weeks, months, or quarters) depending on the level of detail you need to share.

-Initiatives Initiatives are the big efforts or themes of work.
+• Initiatives: Initiatives are your big efforts or themes of work.
 Include them on your roadmap to show the key focus areas that are required to achieve your goals.

 Types of marketing roadmaps

-If you are new to building marketing roadmaps, it is important to remember that there is no universal template.
-What matters is creating a visual representation of your marketing plans in a way that captures and communicates your overall direction.
+If you are new to building marketing roadmaps, it is important to remember that there is no universal marketing roadmap template.
 You can use different types of roadmaps to deliver a tailored message to your audience.
+So what matters is creating a visual representation of your marketing plans in a way that captures and communicates your overall direction.

 Strategy roadmap